sauterl/unilang/README.md

 ### Java

 Studying Computer Science at the University of Basel, students learn Java in the very first CS course.
+The follow-up course, in the second semester, is about writing a multiplayer game in Java, applying server-client architecture.

 https://java.com/en/